netuno-org/doc/docs/academy/server/database/db-query-execute.md

 ---
-id: db-query
+id: db-query-execute
-title: Database Query
+title: Query and Execute - Direct Database Commands
-sidebar_label: DB Query
+sidebar_label: Query & Execute
 ---

 ## Before you start

 In order to understand this tutorial as effectively as possible, we advise you to make sure you have some basic knowledge in _**JavaScript, SQL**_ and know how to create services on Netuno

-If you do not know how to create services please visit [Web REST Services](rest).
+If you do not know how to create services please visit [Web REST Services](../services/rest).

 ## Query Creation